Senekal

 Senekal is a town situated on the banks of the Sand River in the eastern part of the Free State province of South Africa.
+It was named after Commandant FP Senekal, who led the encroachment of Basotho lands with the Boers under the Orange Free State government.
+Senekal died in 1865 during a skirmish whichthetho called Senekal's War.

-It was named after Commandant FP Senekal.
-It is the second largest town in Setsoto Municipality after Ficksburg, the largest town and capital of Setsoto.
+It is the second largest town in Setsoto Municipality after Ficksburg, the seat of Setsoto.
 Senekal lies on the N5 national road between Winburg on the west and Bethlehem to the east.

 It has two townships, Matwabeng and OR Tambo Section, the latter being the latest, largest and fastest growing.

+Background

 Senekal combined with its townships have two police stations, correctional facilities, one hospital and three functioning clinics with the fourth still underway in OR Tambo Section.

 It has a radio station, Naledi Community radio station, which serves most parts of the Eastern Free State and small parts of Lesotho.
 It broadcasts on 103.9 MHz.

 Farming around Senekal plays a vital role in the economy of the province and country at large.
 Produce includes maize, sunflower, wheat, milk and livestock.

 The two most spoken official languages around Senekal are Afrikaans and Sesotho, the latter being the most widely spoken.

 Places of interest in Senekal include Arizona Game Reserve, Biddulphs Mountain Resort and Willem Pretorius Game Reserve, though in Matjhabeng, falls under Setsoto Boundaries.
 One of the oldest churches in the Free State can be found at the centre of the town.
 The church is fenced with petrified wood, originally excavated from farms nearby.